garmenta/Cognitive_decline/README.md

-NOTE: The following exploratory work is the continuation of a current project research with researchers from USC/RAND Emma Aguila, LinkedIn/RAND Osonde Osoba, UTRGV Sylvia Mejia-Arango, and Jorge Peniche.
+NOTE: The following exploratory work is the continuation of a current project research with researchers from USC/RAND Emma Aguila,UTRGV Sylvia Mejia-Arango,  LinkedIn/RAND Osonde Osoba, and Jorge Peniche.

 BACKGROUND